isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 This response is Agda's syntax for an anonymous (lambda) function.
 It takes an
-argument, called `other`, ignores it, and immediately returns `true`.
+argument, called `other`, ignores it, and immediately returns `ctor:true`.
 Writing
 lambdas like this is valid Agda code, but this syntax is often reserved for
 niche circumstances.